 Why is it so hard to choose a typeface?
-Maybe it’s because every single one designed represents months--even years--of teeth-gnashing by the designer, who saw some gap in the market and hoped to fill it with something brilliant.
+Maybe it’s because every single one designed represents months–even years–of teeth-gnashing by the designer, who saw some gap in the market and hoped to fill it with something brilliant.

 type.
 And what’s best, at the end of every decision tree, you get the typeface itself.
-Thus, you can see how terms like “humanism” are applied in type design--and the subtle differences between the Dutch and Swiss schools.
+Thus, you can see how terms like “humanism” are applied in type design–and the subtle differences between the Dutch and Swiss schools.

 Check out the full-size version here.